Hepatitis B vaccination

 - When to get vaccinated: In order to complete the full course in time, you need to get the first dose at least one month before travel.

 - Course: The course consists of three doses.
-The second injection is given four weeks after the first and the third injection needs to follow five months later.
+The second injection is given four weeks after the first, and the third injection should be given five months later (completing the course in six months).

 - Accelerated course: If travelling at short notice, you may be able to get an accelerated course.
 You will receive the second injection after seven days, followed by the third injection at least 14 days after the second.